codykirkpatrick/schedule-display/README.md

 - Perl/CGI version for websites: [forthcoming]

+(I may leave older versions of the source code in the repository, for safe-keeping; this list will highlight the latest versions)

 ## Required input files

 - SP24WORK.TXT: a schedule file.
 Name it whatever you like.
 (This example was my "working" file for Spring 2024 semester.)
-File format: comma delimited, with these six fields: CourseCode, Instructor, Days, StartTime, EndTime, Room
+File format: comma delimited, with these six fields: CourseNumber, Instructor, Days, StartTime, EndTime, Room

   ```
   EAS-E 144, KIRKPATRICK, TR, 1315, 1430, ED 1120
   EAS-A 537/437, KIRKPATRICK, MWF, 1130, 1220, GY 2033
   ```

+As is convention at IU, you may use "D" (Daily) for a course that meets all five days a week.

 - FACULTY.TXT: the list of faculty for whom individual schedules will be printed and also checked for day/time conflicts.

   ```